una/personal-goals/ideas-and-misc/book-checklist.md

 # Books I've Read & Books I Want to Read (or Listen to)

-Feel free to add to the list :)
+Feel free to add to the list :) Also, this is my [GoodReads](https://www.goodreads.com/user/show/20177742-una-kravets) account.

 ## January 2015